leandrodcs/gratibox/README.md

 Visitors can `Subscribe` to two different plans, being them `monthly` or `weekly`.

 Both plans can provide you with three different kinds of products, being them: `teas`, `organic products` and `incense`.
-You can from one up to three of those options!
+You are free to choose the one you want or even all of them.

 The `monthly` subscription will give you one box per month, the `weekly` subscription will give you one box per week.